Omar8345/hashnode-blogs-backup/cl6jefsbf0b7ixvnvhea7fgiv.md

 npm init -y
 ```

-Now, let's make a test make a test command like `mycli-help`, so to do that, create an `index.js` file and paste the following code:
+Now, let's make a test command like `mycli-help`, so to do that, create an `index.js` file and paste the following code:

 ```js
 #!/usr/bin/env node